Written by Audrey Francis-Plante

 She chuckles, shaking her head.
 Then the rest of the initiates arrive, and everyone gathers around her.
 Dean stands across from me, his grey eyes—one bruised—intent on me.
 One corner of his mouth turns up, and for some reason I’m even madder at him.

 “For those who don’t know, I’m Malone.”
 Malone paces the space inside the circle of people.
 “I’m in charge of Training.
-Each week, for the rest of the year, you’ll be expected to follow an intense training to insure your ability to fight or at least run for your life in the eventuality that a Troupe Mission goes wrong and the authorities find you.”
+Each week, for the rest of the year, you’ll be expected to follow an intense training to insure your ability to fight or at least run for your life in the eventuality that a Troupe Mission goes wrong and the authorities find you.
+Or worse, Rats.”

 The media never mentions Troupe-related stories.

 Malone’s gaze shadows.
-“It has.
-I need you to take this seriously.
+“One.
+Please, take this seriously.
 We’re playing an illegal, dangerous game.
 Crucial, yes, but dangerous.”

 “Don’t scare the kids, Malone,” one of last year’s initiates says and a nervous laugh runs through the group.